open-cogsci/osdoc/content/pages/manual/timing.md

 We can use two ways to verify whether the interval between two white displays is indeed 100 ms:

 1. Using the timestamps reported by OpenSesame.
-This is the easiest way and is generally accurate when the back-end uses a blocking flip, as described in [Understanding your monitor].
+This is the easiest way and is generally accurate when the backend uses a blocking flip, as described in [Understanding your monitor].
 2. Using a photodiode that responds to the onsets of the white displays and logs the timestamps of these onsets to an external computer.
 This is the best way to verify the timing, because it does not rely on introspection of the software.
 Certain issues, such as TFT input lag, discussed in [Understanding your monitor], will come out only using external photodiode measurement.

 %--